ham-saat-saat-hai/climate-game-website/content/notes/2024-10-26/index.md

 Through our conversations, we found people who fell under 2., 3., and 4.
 Through our game, we would like to target 2. and 3. user personas.

-Since the survey was to get baseline understanding about people's climate knoweldge, the data was not suitable to be used to build our user personas.
+Since the survey was to get baseline understanding about people's climate knoweldge, the data was not directly used to build our user personas.
 Our personas are based on the 20+ interviews we carried out.